aazuspan/snazzy/README.md

 ## TLDR

 - 🗺️ Customize your Earth Engine basemap in any script or App
-- ✨ Add any style from [Snazzy Maps](https://snazzymaps.com) with one line of code
+- ✨ Add any style from [Snazzy Maps](https://snazzymaps.com) by URL, name, or tags with one line of code
-- 🗒️ Check out the [example script](https://code.earthengine.google.com/eea55338fa02e2b114e8cd70431302d8) for a quick interactive demo
-- ⚙️ Find `snazzy` in the [Earth Engine Developer Resources](https://developers.google.com/earth-engine/tutorials/community/developer-resources#code_editor_javascript)
+- ⚡ Asynchronous evaluation for fast, non-blocking execution

 ## Usage